AnnaChira/note-taker/README.md

 <h1 align="center">Note-Taker</n1>

 <p>I have created an the backend of the app where it will listen to server set up.
 The creating the neccasry server side language to run the route. </p>

+<p>Creating the script to both retrieve the notes and create them as well. </p>